bbw7561135/Simulation-and-Modelling/README.md

 # agents
 ## bird_flock
-WIP: Simulates bird's flocking by minimising a utility function to allow the birds to change heading and velocity.
+Simulates bird's flocking together.
+The code achieves this by minimising the negative of a utility function to compute a new heading and velocity for a bird due to the flockmates it can see.
 ## conway_game_of_life
 Creates an animation of Conway's Game of Life.
 Currently there are only two masks to use in the grid.
 More will eventually be implemented when I have